catusf/Mengshen-pinyin-font/README.md

 It is based on [Mengshen-pinyin-font](https://github.com/MaruTama/Mengshen-pinyin-font) awesome project.

+Download ready-to-use fonts at the [Release](https://github.com/catusf/pinyin-fonts/releases) link.

 You can use this project to generate your own Pinyin fonts, with 2 based fonts: one for Chinese characters, and one for Pinyins (or you can reuse one here).

-Download ready-to-use font at the [Release](https://github.com/catusf/pinyin-fonts/releases) link.
+Start by editing [config.py](./src/config.py) to make a new font.

 ## Sample images